cculianu/Fulcrum/doc/unix-man-page.md

 :   Specify a <hostname:port> to connect to the bitcoind rpc service.
 This is a required option, along with -u and -p.
 This hostname:port should be the same as you specified in your bitcoin.conf file under rpcbind- and rpcport-.

 --bitcoind-tls
 :   If specified, connect to the remote bitcoind via HTTPS rather than the usual HTTP.
 Historically, bitcoind supported only JSON-RPC over HTTP; however, some implementations such as *bchd* support HTTPS.
 If you are using *fulcrum* with *bchd*, you either need to start *bchd* with the `notls` option, or you need to specify this option to *fulcrum*.
+Note that this option by itself only encrypts the connection to the daemon; it does not authenticate either end of it.
+See the --bitcoind-tls-* options below to add authentication.

+--bitcoind-tls-verify
+:   If specified, verify the certificate presented by the remote bitcoind.
+Requires --bitcoind-tls.
+The certificate is checked against the CA certificate(s) given by --bitcoind-tls-ca, or against the system CA store if that option is absent.
+Without this option, any certificate whatsoever is accepted.

+--bitcoind-tls-ca <crtfile>
+:   Specify a PEM file containing the CA certificate(s) to trust when verifying the certificate presented by the remote bitcoind.
+Requires --bitcoind-tls-verify.
+If this option is absent, the system CA store is used.

+--bitcoind-tls-hostname <hostname>
+:   Specify the host name that must appear (as the common name or as a subject alternative name) in the certificate presented by the remote bitcoind.
+Requires --bitcoind-tls-verify.
+If this option is absent, the host name given to -b/--bitcoind is used.

+--bitcoind-tls-cert <crtfile>
+:   Specify a PEM file containing the client certificate to present to the remote bitcoind, for setups where the remote end requires client certificate authentication ("mTLS").
+The file may contain either a single certificate or a leaf-first certificate chain.
+Requires --bitcoind-tls.
+If this option is specified, --bitcoind-tls-key must also be specified.

+--bitcoind-tls-key <keyfile>
+:   Specify a PEM file containing the unencrypted private key that goes with the certificate specified in --bitcoind-tls-cert.
+Passphrase-protected keys are not supported.
+If this option is specified, --bitcoind-tls-cert must also be specified.

 -u, --rpcuser <username>
 :   Specify a username to use for authenticating to bitcoind.
 This option should be the same username you specified in your bitcoind.conf file under rpcuser-.
 For security, you may omit this option from the command-line and use the RPCUSER environment variable instead (the CLI arg takes precedence if both are present), or you may use -K instead.